cswaim/breakout_groups/doc/sys-diagram.md

 ```
 [SYSTEM]
 sys_group_algorithm = "mmmmmm"
-sys_group_class = "ccccccccc"
 ```
 >where:
 >* mmmmmm = the grouping algorithm module name without the .py located in src
->* cccccc = the class name, if classes are used.

 The Sessions Class will:
 * dynamically call the sys_group_algorithm and load the class
-* call the 'build_sessions' or 'run' function - pick one for all modules
+* call the 'run' function (this is not a method but a function)
 * the module will return a dict of sessions in the format of
   ```
         {0:[[1,2,3],[4,5,6],....],